Matrix estimation by Universal Singular Value Thresholding: Applications

-\end{thm} The above theorem is not wholly satisfactory, since it does not indicate how fast $p$ can go to zero as $n\ra\infty$ so that $\hat{M}$ is still consistent.
+The above theorem is not wholly satisfactory, since it does not indicate how fast $p$ can go to zero as $n\ra\infty$ so that $\hat{M}$ is still consistent.
 To understand that, we need to know more about the structure of the space $K$.
-The following theorem gives a quantitative estimate. \begin{thm} Suppose that for each $\delta> 0$, $N(\delta)$ is a number such that $K$ may be covered by $N(\delta)$ open $d$-balls of radius $\delta$.
-Then
+The following theorem gives a quantitative estimate.